 15 Unexplored Corners of the Earth

 There aren’t many frontiers left in the world.
 Explorers have scaled the world’s tallest mountains and taken samples from Antarctica’s deepest subglacial lakes.
-You can visit remote, exotic locales like the Galapagos from your web browser.
-And yet, some hidden corners of the Earth still remain essentially uncharted, home to very few people and investigated by only the most daring travelers.
-Here are some of the coolest unexplored places around the globe.
+You can even visit remote locales from your web browser.
+And yet, some corners of the Earth still remain essentially uncharted by Western travelers.
+Here are some of the coolest underexplored places around the globe.

 Russia’s eastern peninsula is home to some of the most spectacular volcanic activity on Earth, with more than 300 volcanoes, including one that has been erupting continuously since 1996.
 It’s home to the most diverse range of salmon species and is the most densely populated brown bear habitat in the world.
 However, the region was closed to Westerners until the collapse of the Soviet Union in 1991, and even before that, only 400,000 people (all with military clearances) were allowed to live in the territory, which is around the size of California.

 Many of the subtropical forests located on the steep slopes of the easternmost stretch of the Himalayas are virtually untouched by human activity.
-Deep within the forests in Myanmar’s Kachin State lies the largest tiger preserve in the world.
+They're important areas for wildlife: Deep within the forests in Myanmar’s Kachin State lies the largest tiger preserve in the world.
 It’s also home to bears, red pandas, and gibbons.